ThalesGroup/pythagore-mod-reco/README.md

 wget https://opendata.deepsig.io/datasets/2016.10/RML2016.10a.tar.bz2?__hstc=233546881.9c91e0549f9b6bfce6708a49c211c1c9.1614872457734.1614872457734.1614872457734.1&__hssc=233546881.1.1614872457735&__hsfp=1843090487
 ```

-- RML 2018 dataset from DeepSig
+- RML 2018 dataset from DeepSig:

 To get RadioML2018.01A  you should connect to https://www.deepsig.ai/datasets

-Please update path `data_path` and `log_path` in `jupyter/train-test-modulationreco.ipynb` to where data are located and to where you want to store log files
+Please update the following paths: `data_path` and `log_path` in `jupyter/train-test-modulationreco.ipynb`, to where data are located and to where you want to store log files.

 ## Run

-- Train and test the different networks on each datasets running `jupyter/train-test-modulationreco.ipynb`
+- Train and test the different networks on each datasets running `jupyter/train-test-modulationreco.ipynb`.

 ## Source